Custom data

 with a boolean value (false by default).

-will not set the custom data but will stop the regular execution of your code.
+will not set the custom data, but will stop your code's regular execution.

-The first execution of your code takes place before the Kameleoon targeting system is triggered, giving you the chance to set up your custom data before targeting is executed.
+Your code's first execution takes place before the Kameleoon targeting system is triggered, giving you the chance to set up your custom data before targeting is executed.

 if (! window.myObject) return null; // custom data will not be set, but code will re-run later